Installation¶

-In this section, we provide instructions how to install OTVision on the most common Operating Systems.
+In this section, we provide instructions on how to install OTVision on the most common Operating Systems.

 We provide install scripts for the most common operating systems.